Johnny Evers: Coaching and managing career

 In 1920, Evers was slated to become head baseball coach at Boston College, however he instead accepted a last minute offer to join the New York Giants as a coach.
 He managed the Cubs again in 1921, succeeding Fred Mitchell.
 With the team struggling, Evers was fired in August and replaced with Bill Killefer.
 The Cubs finished seventh out of eight in the NL that season.

 Evers served as a coach for the Chicago White Sox in 1922 and 1923.
 He returned to second base in 1922, filling in for an injured Eddie Collins.
 Evers played in one game for the White Sox as Collins recovered.

-Evers was named the White Sox acting manager for the 1924 season, succeeding Chance, who was ordered home due to poor health.
+Evers was named the White Sox acting manager for the 1924 season, succeeding Chance, who had been hired as manager during the offseason, was ordered home before the season began, due to poor health.
 However, Evers suffered from appendicitis during the season, missing time during the year, and the White Sox opened up a managerial search when Chance died in September.
 The White Sox replaced Evers with Collins after the season.

 Evers rejoined the Braves as a scout.
 As Braves owner Emil Fuchs sold manager Rogers Hornsby to the Cubs and assumed managerial duties himself for the 1929 season, Fuchs hired Evers as a coach.
 Fuchs had no experience as a field manager, and so Evers became captain of the Braves, directing the team during the game and dealing with umpires.
 Evers and fellow coach Hank Gowdy played in one game in the 1929 season, coming into the bottom of the ninth inning on October 6, 1929.
 In the process, Evers became the oldest player in the league for the year.

 Evers remained a coach for the Braves under Bill McKechnie, who succeeded Fuchs as field manager in 1930, and served in the role through 1932.
 He continued to scout for the Braves, and then became general manager of the Albany Senators of the New York–Pennsylvania League in 1935.
 He resigned from Albany at the end of the season.
 Over his managerial career, he posted a 180–192 record.